stark1tty/awesome-PhD/README.md

 ### Research

 #### Research Design
-- [SAMPLE SIZE JUSTIFICATION](https://psyarxiv.com/9d3yf/): If you need help justifying your sample size, use this [Shiny app](https://shiny.ieis.tue.nl/sample_size_justification/) from [Daniel Lakens](https://daniellakens.blogspot.com/).
 - [AN INTRODUCTION TO STATISTICAL LEARNING](https://www.statlearning.com/): An open-source textbook providing a broad and less technical treatment of key topics in statistical learning.
 Includes workbooks for both R and Python.
+- [CASE STUDY RESEARCH AND APPLICATIONS](https://www.amazon.com/Case-Study-Research-Applications-Methods/dp/1506336167/ref=mp_s_a_1_3?crid=2AOWLKV6K7PHI&keywords=case+study+research+design+and+methods&qid=1656609849&sprefix=case+study+research+desig%2Caps%2C143&sr=8-3_): Recognized as one of the most cited methodology books in the social sciences, the Sixth Edition of Robert K. Yin′s bestselling text provides a complete portal to the world of case study research.
+- [CHOOSING THE CORRECT STATISTICAL TEST IN SAS, STATA, SPSS AND R](https://stats.oarc.ucla.edu/other/mult-pkg/whatstat/): The table covers a number of common analyses and helps you choose among them based on the number of dependent variables (sometimes referred to as outcome variables), the nature of your independent variables (sometimes referred to as predictors).
+- [QUALITATIVE INQUIRY AND RESEARCH DESIGN](https://www.amazon.com/Qualitative-Inquiry-Research-Design-Approaches/dp/1506330207/ref=mp_s_a_1_8?crid=2AOWLKV6K7PHI&keywords=case+study+research+design+and+methods&qid=1656609849&sprefix=case+study+research+desig%2Caps%2C143&sr=8-8): This text explores the philosophical underpinnings, history, and key elements of five qualitative inquiry approaches: narrative research, phenomenology, grounded theory, ethnography, and case study.
+- [SAMPLE SIZE JUSTIFICATION](https://psyarxiv.com/9d3yf/): If you need help justifying your sample size, use this [Shiny app](https://shiny.ieis.tue.nl/sample_size_justification/) from [Daniel Lakens](https://daniellakens.blogspot.com/).
+- [SINGLE-CASE RESEARCH DESIGNS](https://www.amazon.com/Single-Case-Research-Designs-Clinical-Settings/dp/0195341880/ref=mp_s_a_1_17?crid=2AOWLKV6K7PHI&keywords=case+study+research+design+and+methods&pscroll=1&qid=1656609880&sprefix=case+study+research+desig%2Caps%2C143&sr=8-17&wIndexMainSlot=24): While focusing on widely applicable methodologies for evaluating interventions--such as treatment or psychotherapy using applied behavior analysis--this revised edition also encompasses a broader range of research areas that utilize single-case designs, demonstrating the pertinence of this methodology in various disciplines, from psychology and medicine to business and industry.

 #### Reproducibility
 - [10 EASY STEPS](https://pure.mpg.de/pubman/faces/ViewItemOverviewPage.jsp?itemId=item_3344936): A tutorial paper on "10 easy steps to conducting transparent, reproducible meta-analyses for infant researchers."